ahmeda110/Supply/README.md

 2. `java -cp .;lib/mysql-connector-java-8.0.23.jar edu/ucalgary/ensf409/Authentication edu/ucalgary/ensf409/DatabaseConnection edu/ucalgary/ensf409/GUI edu/ucalgary/ensf409/Logic edu/ucalgary/ensf409/Output`

 3. A pop up screen should appear asking for a username and password, this is the username and password you would use to access your local inventory.sql database.
-If the inventory.sql is not installed, we have provided one for you to run in your workbench (located in the root directory).
 4. If the login was successful, a new screen should appear prompting your inputs.

 ## Running the tests